 Allen Hillel, M.D.

 Allen Hillel joined the University of Washington Department of Otolarygology - Head and Neck Surgery in 1983 and has had a focus on laryngology and swallowing issues for the past 25 years.
 He is also an adjunct professor in the Department of Rehabilitation Medicine.
-He attended Stanford University for his Bachelor's of Science and Masters of Science degrees.
+He attended Stanford University for his Bachelor of Science and Master of Science degrees.
 He then attended Stanford University Medical School.
-He did his surgical internship at Tufts New England Medical Center in Boston, and returned to Stanford for his residency in Otolaryngology/HNS.
-He then completed a fellowship in Facial Plastic/Reconstructive Surgery and a fellowship in Head and Neck Surgery, both at Stanford Medical Center.
+He did his surgical internship at Tufts New England Medical Center in Boston and returned to Stanford for his residency in otolaryngology/HNS.
+He then completed a fellowship in facial plastic/reconstructive surgery and a fellowship in head and neck surgery, both at Stanford Medical Center.

 Undergraduate Education: Stanford University